 This comprehensive course delivers industry-specific concepts and proven techniques to both aspiring and experienced mortgage brokers.
-The latest version of the course is FNS40815 and this is provided to all new students.
 Adopting an A to Z approach to mortgage broking, this course covers a broad array of information, including:

 - Introduction to the Australian Mortgage Industry: Licensing and Accreditation; Mortgage Broker Requirements; Finance and Real Estate Terminology; Industry Bodies and Related Organisations.

-- Legislation and Regulatory Framework: National Consumer Credit Protection Act (NCCP); Competition and Consumer Act (ex Trade Practices Act); Code of Banking Practice; Privacy Act; Commission Disclosure; Comparison Rates; Code of Conduct (WA only); Financial Services Reform Act (FSRA); Financial Transactions Report Act; Occupational Health and Safety (OH&S).
+- Legislation and Regulatory Framework: National Consumer Credit Protection Act (NCCP); Best Interests Duty (BID); Competition and Consumer Act; Banking Code of Practice; Privacy Act; Commission Disclosure; Comparison Rates; Codes of Conduct; Financial Services Reform Act (FSRA); Financial Transactions Report Act; WH&S.

-- Lending Institutions and Loan Types: Banks; Credit Unions; Building Societies; Securitised Lenders; Non-Conforming Lenders; Owner Occupied Mortgage; Residential Investment Mortgage; Bridging Finance; Residential Business Loans; Personal Loans; Commercial Lending; Deposit Bonds; Lender Peripherals.
+- Lending Institutions and Loan Types: Banks; Credit Unions; Building Societies; Securitised Lenders; Non-Conforming Lenders; Owner Occupied Mortgage; Residential Investment Mortgage; Bridging Finance; Residential Business Loans; Personal Loans; Deposit Bonds; Lender Peripherals.

-- Loan Fundamentals: What Influences Interest Rates; Core Lending Products; Loan Features and Packages; Risk Management through Insurance; Negative Gearing.
+- Loan Fundamentals: What Influences Interest Rates; Core Lending Products; Loan Features and Packages; Risk Management.

-- The Loan Process - From Interview to Settlement: Client Needs Analysis; The Application; Submission and Approval; Settlement; Roles of Each Party; Residential Mortgage Process Diagram; Record Keeping; Filing Systems; Finance Software; Commission Payments.
+- The Loan Process - From Interview to Settlement: Client Needs Analysis; The Application; Submission and Approval; Settlement; Roles of Each Party; Residential Mortgage Process; Record Keeping; Finance Software; Commission Payments.

 - Understanding Financials and Corporate Entities: Balance Sheet; Profit and Loss Statement; Corporate Entities; Self-Employed Client and Case Study.

-- Productivity and Marketing Skills: The Design and Production of Business Documents; Time Management Strategies; Goal Setting Techniques; Effective Communication; Prospecting for Mortgage Business; Prospect Enquiry Strategies; Interviewing Techniques; Client Retention Program.
+- Productivity and Marketing Skills: Time Management Strategies; Goal Setting Techniques; Effective Communication; Prospecting for Mortgage Business; Prospect Enquiry Strategies; Interviewing Techniques; Client Retention Program.

 DURATION: Trainees have six months in which to complete their course but the structure of the course is such that the course can be completed as quickly or as slowly as a trainee prefers within this time.
 Those with some experience will complete more quickly than those without.